bwalzer4/H1N1-Flu-Vaccine/README.md

 ## References and Notes
 1. DrivenData. (n.d.).
 Flu Shot Learning: Predict H1N1 and Seasonal Flu Vaccines.
 Retrieved July 29, 2020, from https://www.drivendata.org/competitions/66/flu-shot-learning/
 2. https://www.npr.org/sections/coronavirus-live-updates/2020/05/27/863401430/poll-shows-only-a-quarter-of-african-americans-plan-to-get-coronavirus-vaccine
+3. Shmueli, Galit, To Explain or To Predict?
+(May 24, 2010).
+Statistical Science, Available at SSRN: https://ssrn.com/abstract=1351252 or http://dx.doi.org/10.2139/ssrn.1351252
-3. The lack of interpretability of MLP models is one of its weaknesses and determining feature importance was proved to be too challenging for this project; therefore, the Neural Network model is excluded from this table.
+4. The lack of interpretability of MLP models is one of its weaknesses and determining feature importance was proved to be too challenging for this project; therefore, the Neural Network model is excluded from this table.
 The feature importance for the AdaBoost, Gradient Boosting, and Random Forrest algorithms is based on the weighted average of the total decrease in node impurity for each feature based on a Decision Tree Classifier.
-4. Wulff, Jesper and Linda Ejlskov Jeppesen.
+5. Wulff, Jesper and Linda Ejlskov Jeppesen.
 “Multiple imputation by chained equations in praxis: Guidelines and review.”
 The Electronic Journal of Business Research Methods 15 (2017): 41-56.